 Contact Bill Stine by email at:

 April 26th - 28th, 2019

 Official Field Trip of the Mountain Area Gem and Mineral Association

 There will be an area in the parking lot for vendors to sell and trade minerals.
-If you would like to setup a booth, contact Jr. Norman at the phone number listed below.
-Hot food will be available for purchase on the mountain all three days.
-Cold drinks will also be available for purchase.
+If you would like to setup a booth, contact Jr. at the phone numbers listed below.
+Hot food and drinks will be available for purchase on the mountain all three days.

 I will be setup at the dig with the Jacquot & Son Mining booth selling minerals and fossils.
 I will be setting up my booth along with other vendors on Thursday before the dig.
 All MAGMA members are welcome to come in on Thursday and collect as long as they plan to attend at least one other day of the show, Friday, Saturday or Sunday.

 THIS DIG IS OPEN TO ALL CLUBS and ROCKHOUNDS!

 Park your vehicle in the designated area at the end of the paved access road.

 ALL pets must be kept under control and on a leash.

 The caretaker, Jr. Norman has final and absolute say as to where you may safely work.